-What is role-based access control ( RBAC ) ?
+What is role based access control ( RBAC ) ?

 - Monitor user actions: It helps in monitoring and analyzing every single access request sent from a user for potential threats.

 - Update user roles and permissions: You can easily make changes to a user’s role and access levels by making the changes in the server itself.

 Suppose we have 2 users, Joe and Eddie.
 We have 2 separate sites on WordPress (Website#1 and Website#2) that we are redirected to from the origin website.
 The access to those sites will be granted based on the user roles and permissions defined.

 In our use case, Joe has access to Website#1 and Eddie has access to Website#2.
 Now say Joe and Eddie both, try to access Website#1.
 The users will send an OAuth request to the website via the reverse proxy.
-On the role based access control specified (or rbac) for each user and credentials entered, the site will send an OAuth response back.
+On the role based access control specified (or RBAC) for each user and credentials entered, the site will send an OAuth response back.
 If the user role to access the site is valid, the request will be authenticated or else it will be declined.
 Hence in our use case, Joe will be granted access to Website #1 and Eddie’s request will be denied by the reverse proxy itself.

-The main requirement for us here is WordPress role based access control (or rbac), and because of that requests sent to sites by any user will be monitored and proper authentication will run.
+The main requirement for us here is WordPress role based access control (or RBAC), and because of that requests sent to sites by any user will be monitored and proper authentication will run.
 This way any user from a different role will not be able to access the WordPress website resources.

-If the user role is valid to access the website
+If the user role is valid to access the website.

-Suppose a client wants to access a site, first an OAuth request will be sent to the website’s IdP via the miniOrange Reverse Proxy server.
+Suppose a client wants to access a site, first an OAuth request will be sent to the website’s IDP via the miniOrange Reverse Proxy server.
 The site will send an OAuth response back to the reverse proxy server and if the OAuth response message is valid, the user will be granted access to the WordPress site data.

-If the user role is invalid to access the website
+If the user role is invalid to access the website.

-Suppose a client wants to access a site, first an OAuth request will be sent from to the website IdP, via the miniOrange Reverse Proxy server.
+Suppose a client wants to access a site, first an OAuth request will be sent from to the website IDP, via the miniOrange Reverse Proxy server.
 The site will send an OAuth response back to the reverse proxy server and if the OAuth response message is not valid, the user will be denied access then and there by the miniOrange Reverse Proxy.

-A crucial feature of miniOrange Reverse Proxy, the WordPress role based access control (or rbac) is seamlessly implemented in this use case.
+WordPress file permissions can be configured to secure and prevent unauthorized access by setting role based access control (RBAC) for each user with the help of a reverse proxy server.
 Based on the roles users’ play in an organization, exclusive access to data and information is granted and secured by properly monitoring the requests sent